 When the Allies drove the Germans out in the summer of 1944, Henri saw his chance to take advantage of the chaos.
 Different kinds of groups were crawling over the southern mountains, from communists to admirers of De Gaulle.
 A Maquis Blanc run by a colonel loyal to Henri emerged.
 The colonel wanted to merge the area with Francoist Spain.

 ‘Toulouse was the souk for all sorts of adventurers,’ said a resistance fighter.

 Henri made more incursions into France.
 He had followers as far north as Brittany.
 Royalists, conservatives, and collaborators fleeing retribution all signed up.
 Even a few former members of the resistance who didn’t like the communist influence in the new provisional government showed an interest.

 His supporters were keen to emphasise that their king’s Maquis Blanc had no connection with the fascist stay-behind units roaming the countryside.
 The provisional government didn’t feel like arguing the difference and ordered the royalist movement crushed.

 Many of Henri’s followers were grabbed in a swoop on Bayonne that ended with a gunfight and would-be king shot in the shoulder.
-Everyone was in custody awaiting interrogation when Henri escaped, probably with the help of officials who saw trouble ahead if he went to jail, and spent the rest of his life denying he had ever entered southern France.
+Everyone was in custody awaiting interrogation when Henri escaped, probably with the help of officials who saw trouble ahead if he went to jail.
+He spent the rest of his life denying he had ever entered southern France.
 The principality of Andorra was occupied soon after Henri’s escape, some thought because his militia had used it to access French territory.

 Henri was allowed to return to France in 1950 when the law banning heirs to the throne was changed.
 He spent the rest of a long life squabbling with his family and followers.
 He died of cancer in 1999 and left his heirs with nothing.